Gerontological nursing: Scope

-Gerontology nursing is a unique field in nursing which requires nurses to focus their care on older population.
-This population tend to have more comorbidities such as high blood pressure, diabetes, heart conditions, etc. This field requires complex care to fulfill their needs.
+Gerontology nursing focuses on older atients.
+This population has more comorbidities such as high blood pressure, diabetes, and heart conditions.
+Each patient requires complex care to fulfill their needs.
 Nurses are to be mindful of their long history for individualized care.
-Nurses use evidence based practice in their care to educate and promote well-being in gerontological population.
-Professional nursing involves the use of culturally competent care combined with scientific research to deliver clinical expertise.
+Nurses use evidence-based practice in their care to educate and promote well-being in gerontological population.
+Professional nursing involves the use of culturally-competent care combined with scientific research to deliver clinical expertise.

 Geriatric nurses are expected to be skilled in patient care, treatment planning, education, mental health, and rehabilitation.
 They also take on many roles in the workplace.
 The main responsibility is as a caregiver.
 They can also be advocates, counselors, and educators for their patients.

 Gerontological nursing draws on knowledge about complex factors that affect the health of older adults.
 Older adults are more likely than younger adults to have one or more chronic health conditions, such as diabetes, cardiovascular disease, cancer, arthritis, hearing impairment, or a form of dementia such as Alzheimer's disease.
 As well, drug metabolism changes with aging, adding to the complexity of health needs.

 There are many issues that arise as people age, which includes but are not limited to vision loss, hearing loss, dental issues, incontinence, and increased risk for falls.
 Gerontological nursing is complex and requires extensive interventions to keep the elderly safe.
 Nurses must be able to accommodate their patients for the vision loss, hearing loss, and dental issues.
 Elderly people with poor vision can be given reading materials with larger font, be provided with magnifying glasses, and brighter lighting.
 Interventions for hearing loss include finding a quiet place to talk among each other, speaking louder but not shouting, facing the person, speaking clearly, and providing gestures.
 Nursing may need to provide patients with dentures if teeth are missing to assist the patient in chewing their food.
 Incontinence care is crucial to preventing skin breakdown and skin infections such as candida albicans.
 Providing frequent incontinence care at least every two hours and skin barrier protection can decrease the chance of skin breakdown.
 Falls can cause fractures, hospitalizations, injuries, loss of independence, and possibly death.
 Many precautions can be implemented in preventing falls.
 Precautions include the elderly working with physical therapy to strengthen muscles and improve balance, wearing supportive shoes, making sure the environment is conducive to safety such as reducing clutter on the floor and the floor is dry, ensuring the room is well lit, and other interventions.